arpitbbhayani/articles/blogs/big-number-arithmetic-python.md

-When you code in a low-level language like C, you worry about picking the right data type and qualifiers for your integer; at every step, you need to think if `int` would suffice or should you go for a `long` or even higher to a `long double`.
+When you code in a low-level language like C, you worry about picking the right data type and qualifiers for your integers; at every step, you need to think if `int` would suffice or should you go for a `long` or even higher to a `long double`.
 But while coding in python, you need not worry about these "trivial" things because python supports integers of arbitrary size.

-In C you cannot compute   2<sup>20000</sup> when you do try to compute, it gives you `inf` as the output.
+In C, when you try to compute 2<sup>20000</sup> using builtin `powl` function it gives you `inf` as the output.

 ```c
 #include <stdio.h>